Latavius Murray Player Prop Bets for NFL Week 6 | Baltimore vs. Los Angeles 10/17/2021

 Latavius Murray Player Prop Bets for NFL Week 6 - Baltimore vs. Los Angeles

-Before Latavius Murray hits the field for Sunday's game, which starts at 1:00 PM ET on CBS, here are some key facts and figures you should know ahead of placing a bet on his player prop bet markets.
-Murray and the Baltimore Ravens (4-1) hit the field against the Los Angeles Chargers (4-1) in Week 6 at M&T Bank Stadium.
+Ahead of Sunday's game, here are the key stats and trends you need to know about Latavius Murray and his player prop bet options.
+He'll take the field starting at 1:00 PM ET on CBS.
+Murray and the Baltimore Ravens (4-1) take on the Los Angeles Chargers (4-1) in Week 6 at M&T Bank Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.